tony-aw/tinycodet/README.md

   checks will also return `TRUE`.
 Added more tests with `testthat`.
   Adjusted the Read-Me file and documentations in accordance with these changes.
+- 8 April 2023: Added the `import_data()` function.
+Adjusted the
+  documentation and this Read-Me file accordingly.

 FUTURE PLANS: